fireflycons/oauth.cloudnative.deployment/README.md

 # OAuth Cloud Native Deployment

 The second half of a **Kubernetes Local Computer Setup**, to enable real world designs and development.\
-See also the [Kubernetes Base Setup](https://github.com/gary-archer/oauth.cloudnative.base), for notes on the base infrastructure.\
+See also the [Cloud Native Base Setup](https://github.com/gary-archer/oauth.cloudnative.base), for notes on the base infrastructure.\
 An End-to-End SPA and API code sample is deployed to Kubernetes, with OAuth security and useful logging.

 ## External URLs